sradc/sradc.github.io/_posts/2019-03-03-piano-tuning.md

 systems may sound 'better' than equal temperament, but then for other notes and intervals the sound will be 'worse.

-### Disclaimer

-The author has never tuned a real piano.

 ## References:

 <a id="ref1" href="https://en.wikipedia.org/wiki/Equal_temperament">